A big key to the Vols’ success on the diamond is certified athletic trainer Jeff Wood, who is in his 15th season with the Tennessee baseball team.

 He also has been invited to give numerous professional presentations on topics ranging from “Care and Prevention of the Potentially Cervical Spine Injured Athlete” to “Shoulder Injuries Associated with Overhand Throwing.”

-In addition to his baseball duties, Wood also works closely with the Volunteers swimming and diving team and provides training room supervision for all of UT's men's athletic teams.
+In addition to his baseball duties, Wood also works closely with the Volunteer swimming and diving team and provides training room supervision for all of UT’s men’s athletic teams.

-Wood and his wife, the former Malinda Gray, reside in Clinton, Tenn., with their sons, Jordan, Lucas and Zachary.
+Wood and his wife, the former Malinda Gray, reside in Clinton, Tenn., and are the proud parents of sons, Jordan, Lucas and Zachary.